fangchun007/SDC_Personal_Notes/Twiddle.md

 ## Disadvantages
 1. Local optimal value

-Solution: Random choosing of an initial value
+Solution: Random search for initial value

 2. The algorithm choose the first decreasing of *best_err*, not the biggest.